-Gyu-Kaku is the largest Yakiniku restaurant chain in the world and runs more than 700 BBQ Yakiniku restaurants.
+Gyu-Kaku is the largest Japanese Yakiniku restaurant chain running more than 700 Yakiniku BBQ restaurants, which include overseas locations.

-The cabbage salad tastes pretty good and I have loved it for a long time, mainly because of the addictive umami taste that comes from aromatic sesame oil and other seasonings including salt.
-But I don’t know what ingredients, other than sesame oil and salt, are included in the fresh vegetable salad.
+The dish is yummy, and I have loved it for a long time because of the addictive umami taste from aromatic sesame oil and other seasonings such as salt.

-Despite that, a Japanese woman copied the Gyu-Kaku’s addicting cabbage salad, created her own recipe that recreates the addictive taste, and posted the recipe on the popular Japanese recipe site Cookpad.com.
+Despite that, a woman copied it, created a recipe that recreates the salad’s addictive taste, and posted it on the popular Japanese recipe site Cookpad.com.

-- Put all the ingredients in a plastic zipper bag
+- Then, put all the ingredients in a plastic zipper bag.

-- Mix it up, shaking the bag (but don’t rub the cabbage strongly)
+- Mix it up by shaking the bag (But don’t rub the cabbage strongly).

-- Ready to eat, Enjoy the addicting cabbage salad!
+- Now it’s ready.
+Enjoy the addicting cabbage salad!